adobe/aepsdk-roku/Documentation/api-reference.md

 m.top.appendChild(adobeTaskNode)
 ```

 The task node's ID is by default set to "adobeTaskNode".
-Then, retrieve it by ID and use it to create a new SDK instance in other components.
+Then, retrieve it by ID and use it to create a new AEP Roku SDK instance in other components.

 For example:
 ```brightscript